mdrun crash with high density of particles and SD integrator

 See the attached tpr (split in two parts because it's 90 MB compressed).

-#2 Updated by Vedran Miletic about 2 years ago
+#2 Updated by Vedran Miletic over 2 years ago

 Thank you for quick response.
 Unfortunately, halved example doesn't crash.
 I don't use MPI and/or GPU and this is reproducible on multiple machines, one example:

 Running on 1 node with total 8 cores, 8 logical cores, 0 compatible GPUs

 Brand: Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz

 SIMD instructions most likely to fit this hardware: AVX2_256